yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

 ### Start monitoring apps and dependencies - in Application Insights

 Open the Application Insights created by Azure Spring Apps and start monitoring Spring Boot applications.
 You can find the Application Insights in the same Resource Group where you created an Azure Spring Apps service instance.

-Navigate to the `Application Map` blade:
+#### Navigate to the `Application Map` blade:

 ![An image showing the Application Map of Azure Application Insights](media/fitness-store-application-map.jpg)

-Navigate to the `Peforamnce` blade:
+#### Navigate to the `Peformance` blade:

 ![An image showing the Performance Blade of Azure Application Insights](media/performance.jpg)

-Navigate to the `Performance/Dependenices` blade - you can see the performance number for dependencies, particularly SQL calls:
+#### Navigate to the `Performance/Dependenices` blade:

+You can see the performance number for dependencies, particularly SQL calls:

 ![An image showing the Dependencies section of the Performance Blade of Azure Application Insights](media/performance_dependencies.jpg)

-Navigate to the `Performance/Roles` blade - you can see the performance metrics for individual instances or roles:
+#### Navigate to the `Performance/Roles` blade:

+You can see the performance metrics for individual instances or roles:

 ![An image showing the Roles section of the Performance Blade of Azure Application Insights](media/fitness-store-roles-in-performance-blade.jpg)